lamide-akanni/BANKING-CLIENT-LOAN-REVENUE-RISK-ANALYTICS/README.md

 Key Findings

-The total loan portfolio across 3,000 clients stands at 4.38bn, with European clients accounting for the largest share by region.
+The total loan portfolio across 3,000 clients stands at 4.38bn, with European clients carrying the largest share by region at 1.94bn.
-482 clients were flagged as high risk, representing a segment that warrants closer monitoring from investment advisors.
+482 clients were flagged as high risk — a segment that shows a rising trend in the years approaching 2020, warranting closer monitoring from investment advisors.
-Business lending of 2.60bn sits alongside bank loans of 1.77bn, with a notable upward trend in business lending in the years approaching 2020.
+Business lending of 2.60bn exceeds bank loans of 1.77bn, with a sharp upward trend in business lending visible in the time-series chart from 2015 onwards.
-The deposit portfolio totals 801.24M, with bank deposits making up the largest share and foreign currency holdings representing the smallest.
+The deposit portfolio totals 801.24M, with bank deposits making up the largest share at 424M and foreign currency holdings the smallest at 19.60M.
-The majority of clients — over 50 percent — fall in the mid income band, which also accounts for the largest share of loan uptake.
+The majority of clients sit in the mid income band, which also accounts for the largest share of total loan uptake across the portfolio.
-Client engagement data shows a significant portion of the client base has been with the bank for more than 10 years, suggesting high retention in the core portfolio.
+Engagement timeframe data shows that the largest portion of the client base has been with the bank for more than 10 years, indicating strong retention in the core portfolio.

-Skills Demonstrated

-Python · Pandas · Matplotlib · Seaborn · Jupyter Notebook · MySQL · SQL · Relational Schema Design · Multi-Table Joins · Data Cleaning · Exploratory Data Analysis · Power BI · DAX · Star Schema · Data Modelling · Power Query · KPI Dashboard Design · Canva · Business Intelligence · Data Storytelling · Power BI Service

 How to Run This Project